PeterDrake/drakepedia/libraries/java.util.md

 ### Online
 ### Print
 ## Questions
-1. :star: Name a class that implements the Map interface.
+1. :star: Name a built-in class that implements the Map interface.
 ## Answers
 1. HashMap or TreeMap.